When did England last win the Ashes in Australia?

 Led by captain Michael Vaughan and inspired by all-rounder Andrew Flintoff's outstanding performances with both bat and ball, England showcased exceptional batting depth and relentless bowling prowess throughout the campaign.

-Andrew Flintoff spearheaded the campaign with his exceptional all-round performance, and the formidable fast-bowling trio of Simon Jones, Steve Harmison, and Matthew Hoggard consistently tested one of the most dominant Australian batting orders ever assembled.
+Andrew Flintoff drove the campaign with his all-round brilliance, while Simon Jones, Steve Harmison and Matthew Hoggard formed a fast-bowling group that consistently challenged one of the strongest Australian lineups in history.

 BEST CRICKET ODDS AND OFFERS